ioctlopus/webdev-lab-notebook/reflection.md

 have lied to have a more detailed explaination about Flexbox properties.
 Maybe exercises demonstrating multiple layouts would have been helpful.

+### CSS Grid

+These exercises were very helpful, though I required a fair bit of guidance from the videos and solutions.
+I feel like more discussion of how the grid layout itself affects the positioning.
+Grids seem like something useful for almost any website.
+More exercises/examples in general woud help soidify my understanding of grids and their layout.

 ### Bootstrap